Sinn Fein ‘were not excluded’ from meeting with Foreign Secretary

 Foreign Secretary James Cleverly has insisted Sinn Fein were not excluded from a meeting with him in Belfast.

-The party withdrew from the roundtable talks with Mr Cleverly on Wednesday over the Northern Ireland Protocol.
+The party withdrew from the roundtable talks with Mr Cleverly on Wednesday.

 The discussion, which included Northern Ireland Secretary Chris Heaton-Harris and also focused on the Stormont powersharing crisis, were overshadowed by the row.